-Having sole custody doesn't necessarily mean that you get to relocate without the court's permission.
-If the other parent has any visitation rights, relocation jeopardizes his/her rights and therefore relocation is an issue that has to be addressed by the court.
+Having sole custody doesn't necessarily mean that you may relocate without the court's permission.
+If the other parent has any visitation rights and relocation jeopardizes their rights, relocation is therefore an issue that has to be addressed by the court.

 An Example of Sole Custody

 Example: Mother and Father have divorced due to Father's substance abuse and addiction.
-Mother seeks and is granted sole custody of Child.
-This means that Mother alone has legal authority to decide key issues related to Child's upbringing, and Child will live exclusively with Mother.
+Mother seeks and is granted sole legal and physical custody of Child.
+This means that Mother alone has the legal authority to decide key issues related to Child's upbringing, and Child will live exclusively with Mother.
 Father may be entitled to visitation with Child.

 Questions About Sole Custody for Your Child?
 A Family Law Attorney Can Help